Polyvalent Machine-Learned Potential for Cobalt: from Bulk to Nanoparticles: Construction of the potential

 \subsubsection{Training set}

-The training set is initially created by performing \emph{ab initio} calculations on a set of structures that represent cobalt in all relevant configurations.
+While there exists a range of generic approaches for the choice of training sets such as Bayesian methods \cite{bayesian1, bayesian2} or entropy-based active learning \cite{entropy_based_active_learning}, ultimately the choice of the training set depends on the target systems and physical phenomena such as melting, which determine the appropriate choice.
+Given our goal of simulating dynamic effects of bulk systems, surfaces, and especially nanoparticles, we have taken the following approach.
+The training set is initially created by performing \emph{ab initio} calculations on a set of structures that represent cobalt in a wide range of atomic environments.
 Four crystallographic phases are considered: hcp, fcc, bcc and $\omega$.
+Even if they are not stable for cobalt, we decided to include bcc and $\omega$ phases so that the potential learns their relative stability.
 Unit cells of these phases are deformed in all directions up to 1\% strain.
 Supercells and surfaces are also constructed.
 Various defects, such as interstitials and vacancies, are introduced into selected supercells, while adatoms, vacancies, and steps are incorporated into certain surface structures.
 Additionally, we generated icosahedra, truncated octahedra, cuboctahedra, decahedra, hcp, and spherical nanoparticles, each containing up to a few hundred atoms, with defects such as vacancies and adatoms also included.
-Subsequently, all structures are subjected to molecular dynamics simulations at temperatures up to 1200 K. Furthermore, also liquid structures are included.
-The EAM potential developed by Pun \emph{et. al.} \cite{mishin} is used to generate long trajectories with highly uncorrelated configurations.
-It has been found \cite{efficient-cosmin} that the inclusion of highly out-of-equilibrium configurations increases the robustness of the potential.
+Furthermore, liquid structures are also included.
+These amorphous cells contain 60 atoms and are constructed at various densities ranking from 6.5 to 8.9 g.cm\textsuperscript{-3} using the amorphous builder of \textit {MedeA} \cite{medea}.
+Subsequently, all these structures are subjected to molecular dynamics simulations at 400, 800 and 1200 K, using the EAM potential developed by Pun and Mishin \cite{mishin}.
+These simulations last for 100 ps using a timestep of 2 fs.
+Two snapshots are included for the simulations at 400 K, whereas 3 are taken from the trajectories at 800 and 1200 K. We chose to use the EAM instead of \emph{ab initio} molecular dynamics because it allows us to create long trajectories, and thus highly uncorrelated structures.